MENU CLOSE

 Diverse Employee Benefits

-To build a comprehensive benefits system, we not only adhere to legally mandated insurance, leave, retirement systems, and health checkups but also offer additional benefits beyond legal requirements, creating a robust support network for our employees.
-Giga Computing has joined the GIGABYTE's Joint Employee Welfare Committee to collaboratively establish new benefit policies and promotional activities for employees, enhancing workplace satisfaction.
-Additionally, the Welfare Committee meets once a month to discuss matters such as providing employees with reasonable rights and benefits.
+To build a comprehensive benefits system, we not only adhere to legally mandated insurance, leave, retirement systems, and health checks but also offer additional benefits beyond legal requirements, creating a robust support network for our employees.
+Giga Computing HQ and GIGAIPC has joined the GIGABYTE Group's Joint Employee Welfare Committee to collaboratively establish new benefit policies and promotional activities for employees, enhancing workplace satisfaction.
+The Welfare Committee meets once a month to discuss matters such as providing employees with reasonable rights and benefits.
 They ensure compliance with local laws at operational sites and grant employees their fundamental rights, including insurance, retirement pensions, and leave.

 Item